 Setting Goals to Get the Degree and Get the Job

 - Know what you need to stay on track.
 Extra semesters can cost you more than money.

-- Seek the expert advise of the professionals at the Career Center.
+- Seek the expert advise of the professionals at the Career Development Center.
 They can help you polish your resume, prepare for professional interviews, and more.